Badgerati/Pode/docs/Tutorials/Authentication/Methods/Bearer.md

 ## JWT

-You can supply a JWT using Bearer authentication, for more details [see here](../JWT).
+You can supply a JWT using Bearer authentication.
+For more details, [see here](../JWT).

 ## Full Example

-The following full example of Bearer authentication will setup and configure authentication, validate the token, and then validate on a specific Route:
+The following full example of Bearer authentication will set up and configure authentication, validate the token, and then validate on a specific Route:

 ```powershell
 Start-PodeServer {